microsoft/vcpkg-docs/vcpkg/users/platforms/windows.md

 ---
-title: Microsoft Visual C++ for Windows
+title: Windows with MSVC
-description: Building for Windows with the Microsoft Visual C++ Compiler ms.date: 04/28/2023
+description: Building for Windows with the MSVC Compiler ms.date: 08/12/2024
 ---
-# Microsoft Visual C++
+# Windows with MSVC

 ## Triplets

-vcpkg includes [triplets](https://github.com/microsoft/vcpkg/tree/master/triplets) for building Windows desktop applications using the MSVC ``cl.exe`` compiler.
+vcpkg includes [triplets](../../concepts/triplets.md) for building Windows desktop applications using the MSVC ``cl.exe`` compiler.

 | Architecture | vcpkg triplets               | Community |
 |--------------|------------------------------|-----------|